kudashevs/programming-papers/README.md

 - Protection in Programming Languages (1973) by J.H.
 Morris
 - Structured Design (1974) by W.P.
 Stevens, G.J.
 Myers, L.L.
 Constantine
 - Programming with Abstract Data Types (1974) by B. Liskov, S. Zilles
-- Exception handling: issues and a Proposed Notation (1975) by J.B.
+- Exception Handling: Issues and a Proposed Notation (1975) by J.B.
 Goodenough
 - Abstract types defined as classes of variables (1976) by D.L.
 Parnas, J.E.
 Shore
 - On Understanding Types, Data Abstraction, and Polymorphism (1985) by L. Cardelli, P. Wegner
 - Hints for Computer System Design (1983) by B.W.
 Lampson